 It’s always fun to welcome in a new season with a sweet treat.
 We love our Rainbow Cookies for Spring and our Sunshine Cupcakes for Summer.
-I was happy to have my mom help the kids make our family favorite Gingerbread Cookies.
+So that’s why I was happy to have my mom help the kids make our family favorite: Grandma’s Gingerbread Men.

 1/2 cup shortening